betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

 * **Break dependencies**: Dependencies need to be broken for one of two reasons: Sensing and Separation.
 With **Sensing**, one must be able to inspect the behavior of the code that we can’t otherwise see.
 While **Separation** is needed to allow the code to be run in a test harness outside of the production setting.
-Actually breaking the dependencies involves doing minimal refactoring with careful hyper-sensitive editing.
+Actually breaking the dependencies involves applying minimal refactorings with careful hyper-sensitive editing.
 (There are special dependency-breaking refactorings defined in this book to help with this critical task.)

 * **Cover legacy code with unit tests**: If you have the specification for how the targeted legacy code is supposed to work, then write tests to that specification.